Celytic/Wine-Game-Compatibilities/Game-list.md

 Game wouldn't let me make a profile to play, so there isn't much testing I've done.
 May try it under WineSteam to see how it runs.

 # Battlefield 4
-Game works fine using the installer under Lutris for Origin and DXVK setup (using Wine 6.8-staging).
+Game works fine using the installer under Lutris for Origin and DXVK setup (using default Lutris-6.1 prefix).
 You will need to run the following commands to get ping working in game, otherwise you will get kicked from any server:

-    sudo setcap cap_net_raw=epi /bin/wine-preloader
+    sudo setcap cap_net_raw=epi /path/to/lutris/wine-preloader

-    sudo setcap cap_net_raw=epi /bin/wine64-preloader
+    sudo setcap cap_net_raw=epi /path/to/wine64-preloader

-    sudo setcap cap_net_raw=epi /bin/wineserver
+    sudo setcap cap_net_raw=epi /path/to/wineserver

-In other words, game runs fine, however Punkbuster is a bit iffy.
-You will have to mess with it (potentially reinstall in the process) to get it working.
-If playing in windowed, you will get kicked by Punkbuster for an error if you mess with window size too much.
-Just stay in fullscreen, it'll save you a headache.
+After some further testing, it seems that this will not work on the latest version of wine-staging at the time of writing (6.8), because PB will kick you for a packet flow error.
+Not too much to deal with here; game runs fine.
+If you encounter this error, try installing any VCRedist installer you can into the prefix.
+You can find all-in-one installers online.

 # Games that I know will not work due to anticheat or other odd dependencies (will update):
 - MapleStory
 - Phantasy Star Online 2